 Everything we’re seeing and experiencing right now was identified nearly a century ago and we were given decades of warnings.
 Scientists and engineers aren’t soothsayers with crystal balls, or the ability to arrange livestock entrails to divine the future.
 From global warming, to the impact of automation, to vast income inequality, to a new global pandemic, to the limits of economies reliant on infinite growth and assuming infinite resources, all of these threats were obvious and analyzed in great detail since the 1970s because it was self-evident that the world wasn’t ready.
 Even worse, our leaders weren’t ready, they did not care about us, and they did not want to plan for success.
 It’s very likely they still don’t even understand what’s happening or why.

-And even worse than that, we, typical, everyday people are left holding the burning bag.
+And even worse than that, we, typical, everyday people are left holding the burning bag of shit.
 Of all the things I can agree on with today’s conspiracy theorists and anarchists is that the suburban, white picket fence, two car garage, constant hustle culture lifestyle pitched by Americans as the ultimate aspiration for the Western World is inherently stifling.
 It eats at your soul and reduces you to a cog in a machine that doesn’t care about you.
 So many people all over the world are desperately trying to find some source of deeper meaning or a mission in life.
 This realization, bubbling under the surface for half a century and brought into the mainstream by the wrecking ball that was COVID, is beneficial on its own.
 But for many millions, it’s taken a dark turn.

 As we can graph the world’ seeming descent into madness accelerated by misused technology few understand, and requiring familiarity with science too few seem to be interested in learning, it’s hard not to remember Carl Sagan’s dire words about this exact scenario.
 He too didn’t have the power to gaze into the future and warn us of our sad fate.
 He simply understood that failing to plan for the world that was coming would unravel polite society in rather predictable ways and enumerated them.
 And this is the great frustration of our time from those of us who were trained in science and technology.
 We kept ringing the alarm bells and offering to help.
 In response we were told to shut up and go away, often by snide, malicious know-nothings in power.